Flavyoo/cra-template-ipo-calendar/README.md

 # cra-template-ipo-calendar

-This is Create React App template for the [Codefogo Tech Lab on learning React](https://techlabs.codefogo.com/learn-react-by-building-a-project-from-scratch/).
+This is a Create React App template for the [Codefogo Tech Lab on learning React](https://techlabs.codefogo.com/learn-react-by-building-a-project-from-scratch/).
 In this
 Tech Lab, you will learn React by building an IPO Calendar, so users can search companies that will be going public.